 In this article, we’ll look at the benefits of Uber API and walk you through the integration process.
 We’ll also describe how to use Uber’s huge range of resources, including:

 - Advanced analytics tools

 Uber is the world’s leading ridesharing and delivery app, occupying 67% of the US market and 37.2% of the global market share.
 And the best part?
 Uber API integration is publicly available to developers.
 This means if you’re developing a mobile app that needs to incorporate transport, delivery, freight, or shipping services, then with the right developers at your side, you can use the Uber API to make your app stand out in a highly competitive industry.

 At Acropolium, we’re old hands at seeing the benefits and potential of complex API integration and using it to give our clients the edge.
 Leveraging Uber lets your customers hire a cab or order pizza, but it can also bring you a lot more.
-As our CEO Oleksii Glib puts it, “The Uber API is more than a taxi-hailing and delivery feature for your app.
+As our Founder Oleksii Glib puts it, “The Uber API is more than a taxi-hailing and delivery feature for your app.
 Uber for Business is a powerful big data API.
 Organizations can use it to generate important logistic data, optimize routes, reduce expenses, and improve business processes with predictive analytics.
 However, you need a dedicated team of engineers to integrate these advanced features into your SRM (supplier relationship management) and internal company software.”

 Let’s begin with some examples of companies that are already integrated Uber API to their advantage.

 The Uber API (Application Programming Interface) is an intermediary set of mechanisms that allows software products to access Uber’s functionality.
 Thousands of companies have connected Uber to their services and mobile apps as a way of extending and strengthening the features they offer.
 Here are some example cases of Uber API integration: